lizardfs/lizardfs-docker-volume-plugin/README.md

 Before you can use the plugin you must have:

 * A running LizardFS cluster that your Docker host can access.
+We recommend using https://github.com/lizardfs/lizardfs-docker-for-testing to get a vanilla cluster running in no time.
 * A directory on the LizardFS filesystem that can be used by the plugin to store Docker volumes.
 This can be any normal directory.
-By default the plugin will use `/docker/volumes`, but this can be changed ( see [REMOTE_PATH](#remote-path) ).
+By default, the plugin will use `/docker/volumes`, but this can be changed ( see [REMOTE_PATH](#remote-path) ).

-Once these conditions are met you are ready to install the plugin.
+Once these conditions are met, you are ready to install the plugin.

 ### Installation

 The plugin is simple use and can be installed as a Docker container without having to install any other system dependencies.

-    $ docker plugin install --alias lizardfs kadimasolutions/lizardfs-volume-plugin HOST=mfsmaster PORT=9421
+    $ docker plugin install --alias lizardfs lizardfsdocker/lizardfs-volume-plugin HOST=mfsmaster PORT=9421

 Docker will prompt asking if you want to grant the permissions required to run the plugin.
-Select yes and the plugin will download and install.
+Select yes, and the plugin will download and install.

 > **Note:** We set the plugin alias to `lizardfs`.
 This is completely optional, but it allows us to refer to the plugin with a much shorter name.
 Throughout this readme, when reference is made to the `lizardfs` driver, it is referring to this alias.